wdi-sg/gitbook-2018/00-config-deployment/deploy-node/readme.md

 On Heroku, each of these servers has its own address, contained in an enviroment variable.

+First, we need to add it to our app in the heroku dashboard.
+Heroku calls these add-ons: [https://elements.heroku.com/addons/heroku-postgresql](https://elements.heroku.com/addons/heroku-postgresql)

+Now we need to tell our app where the db server is.

 To properly set the configs, we need to follow the instructions set out in the node postgres connection pool library page:
 [https://github.com/brianc/node-pg-pool](https://github.com/brianc/node-pg-pool)
 ```